solutionphil/PhrozenArco/README.md

 Functions 💥:
 - ☑️ Added [respond] & [exclude_object] for console outputs and ORCA part selection :c
 - ☑️ Added an startup beep using the integrated beeper 🎵
-- ☑️ Added PID control for board fan (way more silent and same performance) 🎧
+- ☑️ Added PID control [^1] for board fan (way more silent and same performance) 🎧 ⚠️[need out commented the old FAN-control in printer.cfg](https://github.com/user-attachments/assets/8166b5c8-1e5e-40b5-8dd1-d662d7d2ea1b)
 - ☑️ Added Screws_Tilt_Adjust functionality to get instructions for leveling the bed (triggered in console using screws_tilt_calculate) 🪛
 - ☑️ Added Z_Tilt_Adjust for levelling the left and right Z-Axis (triggered by entering Z_Tilt_Adjust in console or click the [small icon](https://github.com/user-attachments/assets/8f263903-70f9-4fa7-9d32-b4b9a3c52ba4) aside of homing in mainsail) 📏
 - ☑️ Added for Screws_Tilt_Adjust and Z-Tilt_Adjust a homing first before performing the action to avoid scratching the bed under unhomed condition 🏠